Liouville Brownian motion: Liouville Brownian motion on the plane

-\begin{remark} Let us emphasize that Kahane's theory of Gaussian multiplicative chaos ensures that the law of the limiting mapping $F(x,\cdot)$ does not depend on the chosen regularization $(X_n)_n$ of $X$ (see \cite{cf:Kah,cf:RoVa}).
-Furthermore, in the case of a GFF $X$ on a planar domain, this result is reinforced in \cite{cf:DuSh} for the Liouville measure: the authors prove that circle average approximations of $X$ and projections of $X$ along the eigenvalues of the Laplacian yields almost surely the same Liouville measure.
-Though worth being written, one can adapt their argument to prove the corresponding result for the change of times $F$. \end{remark}
+Let us emphasize that Kahane's theory of Gaussian multiplicative chaos ensures that the law of the measure $M$ does not depend on the chosen regularization $(X_n)_n$ of $X$ (see \cite{cfKah,cfRoVa,review}).
+Furthermore, in the case of a GFF $X$ on a planar domain, this result is reinforced in \cite{cfDuSh} for the Liouville measure: the authors prove that circle average approximations of $X$ and projections of $X$ along any $H^1$ basis yields almost surely the same Liouville measure.
+For more recent results on existence and uniqueness, see \cite{shamov}.